billyfletcher5000/streak-the-spire/README.md

 - Ability to add in historical, untracked streaks, in case you don't have your full run history
 - Static image and text displays for characters
 - Custom character support
+- Localised date formats with option for UK vs US style when using english

 ## Development Instructions